 These exercises are designed to be done over a period of days or weeks.
 Each exercise is designed to be contemplated and worked with practically in your everyday life.
 You will also be invited to use visualisation to help recreate scenarios in your life to work on energetically.
 Integrating boundaries into your way of being takes practice and commitment.
 The more consideration you give to each step, the more you will get out of it.

 Enjoy your exploration of boundaries!

-The first step toward lasting changing is to notice and observe your boundaries (or lack of) in everyday situations.
+The first step toward lasting change is to notice and observe your boundaries (or lack of) in everyday situations.
 Awareness of how you are being is crucial.
-When we become more conscious of where we are losing our self and where we lack boundaries, we can then see what is working for us in life and what isn’t.
+When we become more conscious of where we are losing ourselves and where we lack boundaries, we can then see what is working for us in life and what isn’t.
 Self-awareness will show you when the boundaries in your everyday encounters change and you’ll soon be able to catch the moment where you start abandoning them.
-You will also learn to notice what is challenging and stressful for you and where you need to make necessary changes.
+You will also learn to notice what is challenging and stressful for you and where you need to make the necessary changes.
 We will be bringing subconscious inner behaviour patterns to the forefront of our attention.

 For this exercise, make sure you are free from distractions…

 Visualise a situation in your life where you know you have boundary issues.
 For many of us, that is probably most situations.
 Choose a situation where you might take on someone else’s stuff or would normally feel depleted or drained.
 It may also be a situation where you feel as if you are giving your power away to someone else, or a situation where you get swept along with another person’s energy.
 It could be someone you know or simply a type of character who keeps showing up in your life at work or in public.
 So, close your eyes and visualise this situation where you have a boundary issue.
 Relax, let go and take a moment to feel into it.
 Explore the following questions without judgement.